 \subsection{Temperature and convergence for large systems}

-The relationship between temperature, system size and thermalisation is conveyed through analysis of the energy convergence in Figure \ref{fig:app_therm_all}.
-One can see that the thermalisation of the uniform proposal becomes useless for large systems, the local proposal struggles at low temperatures and in every case, both quantum proposals analysed efficiently find a better than classical low energy regime.
-Magnetisation plots are not provided as they falsely suggest convergence of non-converged distributions.
+The relationship between temperature, system size and thermalization is conveyed through analysis of the energy convergence in Figure \ref{fig:app_therm_all}.
+One can see that the thermalization of the uniform proposal becomes useless for large systems, the local proposal struggles at low temperatures and in every case, both quantum proposals analysed efficiently find a better than classical low energy regime. magnetization plots are not provided as they falsely suggest convergence of non-converged distributions.